 This severe form of dengue infection is also called “dengue shock syndrome (DSS).”

 If it is not treated, then it can rapidly progress to death.

 7. Organ dysfunction

-Almost all organs may develop hemorrhage (leakage of blood from vessels) and edema (deposition of fluid in tissue) during severe dengue infection.
+Almost all organs may develop haemorrhage (leakage of blood from vessels) and edema (fluid deposition in tissue) during severe dengue infection.